 Commencement day for many is bittersweet, but especially at the Harvard Graduate School of Education.
 For many of the 744 graduates, Commencement marks the end of a life-changing experience on Appian Way.
 The same can be said for Dean Kathleen McCartney, who joined graduates, along with their families and friends, to bid farewell to HGSE today.

 “I love this school and this community beyond reason,” she said, during the Commencement Ceremony in Radcliffe Yard.

-The 2012 commencement ceremonies gave graduates, faculty, staff, family, and friends an opportunity to focus on and appreciate the diversity that surrounds them.
-Earlier in the day, HGSE graduates gathered at the Tercentenary Theater in Harvard Yard for the annual morning commencement exercises where their degrees were officially conferred.
-They walked with children’s books in hand, some even wearing black antibullying bracelets.
+Earlier in the day, as sun shined and temperatures began to rise, HGSE graduates gathered with composition notebooks in hand at the Tercentenary Theater in Harvard Yard for the annual morning commencement exercises where their degrees were officially conferred.

 Following her speech, McCartney invited all the graduates to take the stage and accept their diplomas.
-Students shuffled across the stage, some accompanied by their children and others handing roses to McCartney.
+Students – many with babies in graduation regalia – shuffled across the stage to receive their diplomas.

 Then, in keeping with McCartney’s traditional farewell to graduates, she asked them to stand, and said: “If you have ever been a teacher, you know that it is very hard to say goodbye to your students.
 But we know that you leave us to do good work, important work.
 We wish you success and fulfillment.Once again, let’s applaud the 2013 graduating class of the Harvard Graduate School of Education.”

 For Ed.L.D. graduates – part of the first cohort to receive the new education degree – Commencement seemed surreal.